mikekeith52/School-Shootings-Supervised-Unsupervised-Learning/README.md

 jpeg files attached show general conclusions visually.

 # Negative binomial model
 The distribution in casualties seemed to follow a Poisson distribution generally with overdispersion, and the negative binomial estimation returned favaroable information criteria.
+The code for writing an visualizing this model are given in the Rscript.

 Insights gleaned from the negative binomial model recorded in the following blog post: